evanca/quick-portfolio/side_notes/how-to-multicast-commands.md

 ## Use SSH Keys for Authentication

-Complex passwords are a drag to type over and over, so use SSH keys to authenticate with your Raspberry Pi nodes.
+Complex passwords are a drag to type over and over.
+Use SSH keys to authenticate with your Raspberry Pi nodes.
 You’ll need RSA keys on your laptop.
 Look in ~/.ssh.
 If you don’t have one, use ssh-keygen to create one:

 ```shell
 ssh-keygen